 - Medical Evacuation

-World Nomads Travel Insurance Reviews and Why We Love Them
+World Nomads Travel Insurance Reviews: Real Reviews from Travelers

-Now I know that no matter how much I rave about this company, making a large purchase based on one person’s opinion is tough to do (especially if you’re taking a year long trip!)
-To help ease your mind, why not take a look at what other people are saying about the company.
+To help ease your mind, why not take a look at what other people are saying about the company?
 You can check out a few travel insurance reviews on their Facebook page in order to get a better understanding of what you can expect from them or you can also check out Trust Pilot.

 I won’t lie, generally speaking, most insurance companies have bad reviews online due to the fact that most people don’t read the fine print.
 Get to know what exactly your plan covers and the proper way to file a claim.
 With insurance claims, the more thorough you are, the better.

-For us, going with a company like World Nomads Travel Insurance makes sense due to the fact that they are one of the very few companies which allow you to purchase a policy even if you’re not in your home country.
-If you take a look at the screenshot below, those are images of when my partner Tom was taking out another policy while he was here in Bali for our upcoming tuk tuk race in Sri Lanka.
-Apart from booking your actual policy claims can also be done online!
+If you take a look at the screenshot below, those are images of when my partner Tom was taking out another policy while he was here in Bali for our upcoming tuk-tuk race in Sri Lanka.
+Apart from booking your actual policy, claims can also be done online!

-Apart from that, the excellent coverage of adventure sports and activities make their policy one of the best and most competitive out there.
-To us, these two key features made them a good option.
+Apart from that, the excellent coverage of adventure sports and activities make their policy one of the most comprehensive and most competitive out there.
+To us, these two key features make them a good option.
 After traveling the world 3x over, here’s our in-depth review of World Nomads Insurance.

-Photograph- Take photos of your items (if you are traveling with a lot of expensive gear (travel cameras, laptops, iPads, and the like, make sure you take photos of them including serial numbers.
-This will help you make claims in the long run
+Take photos of your items.
+If you are traveling with a lot of expensive gear (travel cameras, laptops, iPads, and the like, make sure you take photos of them including serial numbers.
+This will help you make claims in the long run.

-Make Backups- If you are sending in doctors reports or any other important documents, make sure you make copies as things can get lost.
-As soon as you file a claim, keep spare copies for worse case scenarios.
+If you are sending in doctors’ reports or any other important documents, make sure you make copies as things can get lost.
+As soon as you file a claim, keep spare copies for worst-case scenarios.